ROCm/AMDMIGraphX/docs/reference/py.rst

     Run the program.

-    :param params: This is a map of the input parameters which will be used when running the program.
+    :param params: Map of the input parameters to be used when running the program.
     :type params: dict[str, argument]

     :return: The result of the last instruction.